 ABOUT AGAPE BIBLE STUDY

-[ag-ah-pay' = Greek for "spiritual love."
-1st century Christians, however, gave this word a uniquely Christ-centered meaning = "self-sacrificial love."
-"Agape" is the word Jesus used when He commanded us to love one another as He has loved us in John 13:34]
+The word agape [pronounced ag-ah-pay'] is the Greek word for "spiritual love."
+1st century AD Christians, however, gave this word the uniquely Christ-centered meaning of "self-sacrificial love."
+"Agape" is the word Jesus used when He commanded us to love one another as He has loved us in John 13:34: I give you a new commandment: love one another.
+As I have loved you, so you also should love one another.
+This is how all will know that you are my disciples, if you have love for one another.

 About our Logo: